 Table of ContentsHide

 Unlike the R1, the R2 is made entirely from an aluminum composite.
 This helps keep the overall weight down, but also lends this printer a vaguely futuristic appearance.
-Overall, the structure is pretty simple and shouldn’t take too long to assemble; even connected the heated bed and extruder can be done in a couple of seconds.
+Overall, the structure is quite simple and shouldn’t take too long to assemble; even connected the heated bed and extruder can be done in a couple of seconds.

 Understandably, given this model’s huge build area, it uses an open design.
 This is kind of a trade-off, though, since this makes it slightly more difficult to maintain a specific temperature.
 Further, given the size of this printer, creating your own enclosure is a little more involved.